-“We have a well-defined contract and contractor model, but what we do find with MRO is a need to have items at short notice in case equipment has broken down,” says Rob Woolley, Directs Category Manager at Cadent.
-“We have had issues with maverick spend historically, not intentionally but because necessity tends to mean that rather than using our contracted channels they have called into a local tool stockist, bought something and then expensed it or raised a retrospective purchase order.
+“We have a well-defined contract and contractor model, but what we do find with MRO is a need to have items at short notice in case equipment has broken down,” says Rob Woolley, who served as Directs Category Manager at Cadent.
+“At Cadent we had issues with maverick spend historically, not intentionally but because necessity tends to mean that rather than using our contracted channels they have called into a local tool stockist, bought something and then expensed it or raised a retrospective purchase order.
 This area has and continues to improve with our guidance.

-“We’re also now hearing references to Google and eBay – I had a recent example where the engineer said, ‘I looked on the internet and I can find it for a pound cheaper,’” adds Woolley.
+“We heard references to Google and eBay – I had an example where the engineer said, ‘I looked on the internet and I can find it for a pound cheaper,’” adds Woolley.
 “It’s that lack of understanding that it’s a pound cheaper on the purchase price, but if you go ahead and buy it, you won’t have the correct terms in place, we don’t know about the warranty and the part might be counterfeit and fail.”

 “An off-contract supplier might be a pound cheaper on the purchase price, but we don’t know about the warranty and the part might be counterfeit and fail” Rob Woolley, Directs Category Manager at Cadent